How do I borrow books?

 Books on prescription

-Books on Prescription aims to help those suffering from mental health problems by enabling GPs and mental health professionals to offer patients self help books from their local library.
+Reading Well Books on Prescription aims to help those suffering from a range of common mental health issues by enabling GPs and health professionals to recommend patients self-help books from their local library.

 How long can I borrow the books with my prescription?

 BOP books are issued for four weeks, and you can renew them as long as no-one else is waiting.
 You can renew online or phone the Renewal Line on 01332 641700.

 If you are worried about confidentiality, be reassured that library staff are trained to be discrete and non-judgemental.
 The library service takes customer care very seriously.
 We are here to help.
 If you experience any problems either complete a comments form or ask to speak to the Library Manager.

 Is there a charge for the Books on Prescription service?